Welcome the Abomination

 A hauntingly beautiful face opened up from the plant creature as it beamed up at the humans with a smile.

 “A-A-A Blood Dryad!”
 Someone screamed out in horror.

 The Dryad raised its hand and pierced the man in his guts, retracting its arm the Dryad munched on its intestine.
 More and more Blood Dryad blossomed out from the flowers, creating a small deadly force that decimated hundreds of soldiers before them.

-Every time a piece of the Dryad’s body was cut a new one grew.
+Every time a piece of the Dryad’s body was cut, a new one grew.
 This was the worst nightmare for the soldiers that were on the ground.
-They never expected such abomination to appear before them that ate their kind.
+They never expected such an abomination to appear before them that ate their kind.
 Everyone knew that the Forgotten Forest was filled with monsters, but nobody knew much about it, especially to hear about the Blood Dryad that’s been heard in horror stories.

 With a shudder, the Blood Dryad wilted and died.

 “This is it!
 Don’t be afraid!
 They’re not immortal!”

 The soldiers cheered in unison and started to work together to take down the Blood Dryad.

 “Don’t let them kill the Dryads!”
 Seth shouted.
 “Aim and fire!”